operrathor/gnome-shell-git-indicator/README.md

 * (mandatory) `path`: Absolute path to local Git repository
 * (optional) `name`: Name shown in the popup menu (if left empty, path is shown)
-* (optional) `nowarning`: If set to true, the repository won't cause a warning icon to be shown on the panel (default is false)
+* (optional) `noWarning`: If set to true, the repository won't cause a warning icon to be shown on the panel (default is false)

 ### Example